WHY DOES IT TAKE SUCH A LONG TIME TO REGISTER MY TRADE MARK?

 After all, you are getting a powerful right

 First of all, registration of a trade mark is not like registering company names and domain names, where you only have to ensure that your name is not an exact match.
 Each trade mark is scrutinised to see whether it conforms to the strict requirements laid down in UK trade mark law.
-The trade mark must pass thorough examination, as the monopoly which you are given through registration is an incredibly strong one.
-Your trade mark can last for ever, as long as it is kept in use and renewed every ten years.
+The trade mark must pass a thorough examination, as the monopoly which you are given through registration is an incredibly strong one.
+Your trade mark can last forever, as long as it is kept in use and renewed every ten years.
 The IPO is not empowered to grant such strong rights unless the mark involved meets high standards, as to do otherwise would be anti-competitive.

 Examiners at the IPO can reject a trade mark application on many grounds, including if it is descriptive, laudatory or generally a generic word that should be free for all to use.
 They also examine the wording of the specification, to make sure that all the terms within the list are clear.
 This is important as the specification establishes the scope of your rights, in the event that you use your trade mark to sue someone.